Our Web Hosting Comparison: What we look at.

 Alrighty, now that that’s clear, let’s get started!

 1. Server Location

 If you’re based in Australia, you should look for a web host that’s either in or close-ish to Australia, it’s that simple.
 Why?
-Because if you host your website on a server in the US for instance, you’ll probably encounter fun issues like lag, slower load times, delays, etc. Server location matters!
+Because if you host your website on a server in the US for instance, you’ll probably encounter fun issues like lag, slower load times, delays, etc. Server location matters, but don’t worry about it on a city-specific level, so it doesn’t matter if you’re looking for web hosting in Brisbane, Sydney, or Melbourne… you won’t notice the speed difference anyway, as long as the servers are close-ish to, or in, Australia!
 That being said, keep in mind that most Australian hosting providers are more expensive than their US counterparts.

 2. Types of Web Hosting Services

 There are 3 main types of hosting: Cheap Shared Hosting, VPS Hosting, Dedicated Hosting, & Reseller Hosting.
 For most of those reading this (including those looking for business web hosting for Australia), you’ll want to go for the cheap web hosting type (shared hosting), as it’s perfect for small to medium sized businesses.